Ada-Developers-Academy/core-pses/09/tic-tac-toe.md

 # Tic Tac Toe

 Imagine working on software that determines the winner of a game of Tic Tac Toe.
+For more information on the rules of Tic Tac Toe, check out [the wiki here](https://en.wikipedia.org/wiki/Tic-tac-toe)

-Create a function named `tic_tac_toe_winner` that is responsible for determing the state of a Tic Tac Toe board - Either there's no winner, it's a tie, `'X'` won, or `'O'` won.
-This function should take in 3x3 matrix as a parameter.
-Each element is either an `'X'`, `'O'`, or empty string `''`.
-This function should have a return value of the winner `'X'` or `'O'`, `'Tie'` (for a full board with no winner), or `None` (for a game that is still in progress).
+Create a function named `tic_tac_toe_winner` that is responsible for determing the state of a Tic Tac Toe board - Either no player has won yet, it's a tie, `'X'` won, or `'O'` won.
+- This function should take in 3x3 matrix as a parameter
+    - Each element is either an `'X'`, `'O'`, or empty string `''`
+- This function should have a return value of:
+    - the winner `'X'` or `'O'` if a winner exists
+    - `'Tie'` for a full board with no winner
+    - `None` for a that is still in progress and has no winner

 *Example 1:*
 Input: